aritchie/blog/input/posts/shiny-di.md

     - Shiny
 ---

+# THIS ARTICLE APPLIES TO ALL VERSIONS OF SHINY

 Shiny isn't all about backgrounding, DI, RX, and all of that cool stuff.
 It actually provides a ton of utility functions as well.

 I love Autofac and a lot of the functions it has.
 It really is a great DI framework though is known for being a tad on the slow side.
 With Shiny, I went with Microsoft.Extensions.DependencyInjection as the DI platform of choice.
 It is fast, has "enough" features, built on a great set of abstractions, and has monolith company backing it.
 However, it is no Autofac in terms of features - so I wanted to carry a few of them forward.
 Namely, modules and startables.
 I've also added a very useful feature in stateful delegates which is my personal favorite!
 I'll explain what this in this article as well.